- Feast on fresh seafood and look for wildlife near Puñihuil Bay

 That evening return to your hotel in Ancud.

 Day 12: Ferry to Quinchao Island - Explore Architecture in Curaco de Velez & Achao

 Today, you'll depart Ancud and travel south to the fishing port of Dalcahue, a perfect spot for a fresh seafood lunch.

 Afterwards, take a ferry to Quinchao Island.
 The first stop on the island is the picturesque village of Curaco de Velez.
 This is a great place to learn about the island's distinctive architecture and its use of wooden tiles.
 On a short two-block walk, you can see over ten different types of tiles.

 Then continue to Achao, the main town of this island.
 There you can visit one of the most beautiful churches in the archipelago, the Church of Achao.
 When you enter this sacred space, you may notice the exquisite aroma of cypress and the unusual techniques builders employed to create this freestanding work of art.

-Return to your hotel in Ancud.
+In the late afternoon, you'll return to your hotel in Ancud.

 It's time to say goodbye to Chile!
 In the morning, you’ll have an early breakfast before driving up the coastal road to the ferry that will take you back to mainland Chile.
 Upon arrival in Puerto Montt airport, you'll return the rental car and catch your flight to Santiago for your departure home. ¡Buen viaje!